Carrowdore: Sport

+Orange Order

+Carrowdore has two Loyal Orange Lodges, Carrowdore True Blues LOL 1051 and Rising Sons of William LOL 1058, the former being the first lodge in the village, in 1823.
+The Grand Master of County Down during this period was Nicholas Crommelin of Carrowdore.
+They are members of the Upper Ards District LOL No. 11.
+The Twelfth of July parade was partially held in Carrowdore in 1992.

 Population

-2011 Census
+2011 census

-In the 2011 Census Carrowdore had a population of 960 people (382 households).
+In the 2011 census, Carrowdore had a population of 960 people (382 households).

-2001 Census
+2001 census

-Carrowdore is classified as a Small Village by the Northern Ireland Statistics and Research Agency (NISRA) (i.e. with population between 500 and 1,000 people).
-On Census day (29 April 2001) there were 816 people living in Carrowdore.
+Carrowdore was classified as a "small village" by the Northern Ireland Statistics and Research Agency (NISRA) (i.e. with population between 500 and 1,000 people) for the 2001 census.
+On census day in 2001, 29 April 2001, there were 816 people living in Carrowdore.
 Of these: